dj-zhou/djtools/README.md

 dj-gadgets           matplotlib-cpp       robotics-note        yaml-cpp
 ```

-since I have those listed in the `~/.github-repos-dj-zhou`.
-If the file is not found, it will use the repository listed in `settings/github-repos` instead.
+since I have those listed in the `~/.GitHub-repos-dj-zhou`.

 The same rules applied to GiTee and BitBucket.

 #### `dj clone-ssh`

 A similar command to `dj clone`, with the difference that the repository is with ssh links.
-For example,
+For example, the command

 ```bash
 dj clone-ssh github robotics-note